mehlu22/CSDS-393-Final-Project/README.md

 # CSDS-393-Final-Project
 A group final project for Software Engineering(CSDS 393).
 Our application is named SARA (Smart Allocator of Residence and Ambition).
-The application includes
+The application includes a city search, a city-based job search, as well as a city-based housing search.